 But, you are lucky!
 A fresh start is a luxury not everybody has.
 It’s like been given a second chance, a chance to discover who you are now and that person you are looking to become.

 Except that, nobody told you anything…

 A short welcome note

 Whether you are moving abroad or you just arrived at your new city.
 Like everything we do, the beginning is always full of hope and excitement.
 Full of uncertainty and ignorance.
-But, it’s that innocence of the newcomer what will define how far your experience takes you.
+But, it’s the innocence of the newcomer that will define how far your experience takes you.

 Today I’m sharing with you two lessons I wish somebody would have told me back in 2003 as I began my life abroad.